openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 }

 ```
+It is therefore theoretically possible to use the same Transformed Claim in two
+different locations in the request, yielding potentially different values.

 Any option available for normal Claims can also be used with Transformed Claims.
 The evaluation of these options (e.g., a constraint defined using `value`) is always performed based on the transformed value.